 How the local partners are doing on this objective

-Progress: Overall, household waste recycling increased very slightly (from 40.5% to 41%), with improvements in 4 of the 5 district council areas that include parts of the National Park.
+Progress: Figures for household waste recycling remained overall the same at 41%, with very slight improvements in 2 of the 5 former district council areas that include parts of the National Park.

 Rationale: Circular product life cycles are a sustainable alternative to the traditional linear life cycle of ‘make, use and dispose’.
 The aim is to extract maximum use from a product thereby minimising waste.
 For example, by designing it to last a long time, by reducing packaging, by reusing products, repairing them and maximising the capacity for recycling.
 This objective seeks to apply this philosophy to litter and waste generation in the National Park